richysix/geneExpr/README.md

 ### Loading data

 Data can be loaded using the buttons at the top of the side bar control panel.
-Users need to supply a count file along with a sample file.
+Users need to supply a sample file along with a count file.

 #### Count File
 The count file should be a tab-separated file containing genes in rows and samples in columns.
+The 'Gene ID' and 'Gene Name' columns are required.
+If you are using IDs that don't obviously correspond to a gene name, simply duplicate the IDs column.
+The other required columns are the counts for each different sample either as already normalised counts or raw counts.
-If normalised count columns are provided these will be used directly.
-Otherwise count columns will be loaded into DESeq2 and normalised for library size.
+If normalised count columns are provided these will be used directly (The column names must match the sample IDs with ' normalised count' appended).
+Otherwise count columns will be loaded into DESeq2 and normalised for library size (In this case the column names must match the sample IDs with ' count' appended).
 The normalised counts are then displayed.
+If both normalised and unnormalised counts are provided, the normalised counts will be used.

 e.g.
 <table class="table-bordered-centered">